 Tuesday, January 22, 2019 - Thursday, January 24, 2019

-As AUC approaches its Centennial, the Center for Learning and Teaching, with the support of the Office of the Associate Provost for Research, Creativity and Innovation, is collaborating with the Hasso-Plattner Institute School of Design Thinking (HPI) to offer an immersive year-long program for educators as design thinking coaches and innovation enablers.
-The selected cohort is expected to integrate this innovative approach to problem-solving into the curriculum to foster real-life experiential learning experience for students.
-This initiative is in line with the Quality of Education and Innovation Pillars in the Centennial AUC Strategic Plan.
+As AUC approaches its Centennial, the Center for Learning and Teaching, with the support of the Office of the Associate Provost for Research, Creativity, and Innovation, is collaborating with the Hasso-Plattner Institute School of Design Thinking (HPI) to offer an immersive year-long program for educators as design thinking coaches and innovation enablers.
+The selected cohort is expected to integrate this innovative approach to problem-solving into the curriculum to foster real-life experiential learning experiences for students.
+This initiative is in line with the quality of education and innovation pillars in the Centennial AUC Strategic Plan.

 Summer 2018 Bootcamp